 Here are my quick observations:

 - The Management Expense Ratios (MERs) are all over 1%.
 Using the RBC product as an example, this means a retiree with $100,000 initially invested in this product will pay about $1,200 in fees every year.
 Not so bad.
 However if you hold this product during retirement for 15 years you’ll pay over $31,000 in money management fees.

 - Most of these monthly income funds might yield between 3%-4% per year.

 - Most of these monthly income funds are made up of Canadian equities and Canadian bonds, roughly in the ratio of 40-60% equities and 30-50% bonds.

 - Canadian equities can be bought in the form of lower-cost, broad-market Exchange Traded Funds (ETFs) like: XIC, ZCN and VCN to name a few options.
-The cost is <0.20% in fees.
+The cost is <0.20% in fees per ETF I listed.
 These Canadian equity ETFs and others yield between 2-3% per year.
 So, $100,000 invested will yield about $2,000 – $3,000 per year.

 - Canadian bonds, with a mix of corporate bonds and government bonds can be bought in the form of lower-cost ETFs like: XSB, ZAG and VAB to name a few options.
 The cost is <0.25% in fees.
-Many Canadian bond ETFs yield around 2-3% but the yield to maturity is lower than that.
+Many Canadian bond ETFs yield around 2-3% but the yield to maturity is lower than that at the time of this post.